isabella232/sign-integrations.en/help/veeva/user.md

 1. Once all the signatures are captured and completed in Adobe Acrobat Sign, the document Status in Vault changes to [!UICONTROL Approved].

 1. Select **[!UICONTROL Document Files]** option and expand the **[!UICONTROL Renditions]** section in Vault.
-It automatically creates a new Rendition called 'Adobe Sign Rendition' once the document is in Approved state.
+It automatically creates a Rendition called 'Adobe Sign Rendition' once the document is in Approved state.

     ![](images/document-files.png)

-1. Download the Adobe Sign Rendition for validating the reciepient signature.
+1. Download the Adobe Sign Rendition for validating the recipient signature.

     ![](images/verify-signature.png)